rob49152/image-sorting/README.md

 2. Click **Favorites** button to view and manage saved folders
 3. Click any favorite to instantly load that folder
 4. Click the **X** to remove a favorite

+### Folder Management

+Right-click on any folder in the destination panel to:

+1. **Create New Folder Here** - Quickly create a new subfolder
+2. **Create Shortcut to Folder** - Create a Windows shortcut (.lnk) to any folder
+   - Works without admin rights
+   - Perfect for organizing frequently-used directories
+3. **Create Symbolic Link** - Create a symbolic link to another folder
+   - **Note**: On Windows, this requires either:
+     - Administrator privileges (right-click app ?
+"Run as administrator")
+     - Developer Mode enabled (Settings ?
+Update & Security ?
+For developers)
+   - **Tip**: Use shortcuts instead if you don't have admin access!

 ### Keyboard Shortcuts